-1. Assessment tasks:

-- a) Each student, including late enrolments and partial enrolments, will receive a copy of the Coffs Harbour High School Assessment Handbook.
+- 1. Assessment tasks: - a) Each student, including late enrolments and partial enrolments, will receive a copy of the Coffs Harbour High School Assessment Handbook.
 An electronic copy of the handbook can also be found on the school website. - b) The actual weighting for each task in each course is shown in the course-specific assessment schedules included in this document. - c) Teachers will issue an Assessment Task notification to each student which clearly describes: - The nature of the task. - The syllabus outcomes on which achievement will be assessed. - The criteria which will be used to measure a student's achievement in relation to the specified outcomes. - The due date and format for submission. - 2.
 Students must submit tasks by the due date, during their normal lesson time.
 The task should be handed to their class teacher.
 It is the responsibility of the student to arrange an early submission of a task in the event of a planned absence.
 Where no specific time is noted on the assessment task notification it is assumed that it to be submitted by 3.10pm - 3.
 In the event that the class teacher is absent on the day a task is due, the faculty Head Teacher will make alternative arrangements to receive the students' work. - 4.
 In the event that the class teacher is absent on the day an in-class task is to be completed, the assessment should go ahead as planned.
 If this is not possible, the task should be rescheduled at the earliest appropriate date. - 5.
-If a task proves to be invalid or fails to discriminate, the faculty involved may deem it necessary to set a replacement task.
-It may also be necessary to reschedule a task from the published date.
-In these circumstances, the following steps should be taken by the teacher(s) involved: - Consult with the group(s) involved to find a suitable alternative time for the task. - Ensure the change does not grossly advantage or disadvantage any student. - Advise changes to the published schedule in writing to the affected students, faculty Head Teacher, Year Adviser and the Principal. - Ensure adequate notice, usually two weeks, is given. - 6.
+If a task proves to be invalid or fails to discriminate, the faculty involved will adjust the marking scheme to allow for differentiation between students. - 6.
 In the case of yearly exams, students should be aware that achievement may be assessed in relation to all of the outcomes covered to that point in the course.
 The timing of yearly exams is outlined in this Assessment Information Booklet. - 7.
 In a standards-referenced approach to assessment:

 - Tasks are designed to focus on outcomes. - The types of assessment tasks are appropriate for the outcomes being assessed. - Tasks reflect the weightings and components specified in the relevant syllabus documents. - Students know the assessment criteria before they begin a task. - Students get meaningful feedback about what they are able to do and what they need to do in order to improve their level of performance. - Students will be assessed according to their achievements against course standards. - Measures that reflect a student's conduct and behaviour are not included. - 8.
 For each assessment task, each student will be given a mark and meaningful feedback on the task.
 Students will be kept informed of their progress via their academic school reports. - 9.
 Assessment results must be recorded in three locations: the class teacher's daybook, the class teacher's personal Sentral Markbook and a course specific faculty Markbook also in Sentral.
-These records must show the results on all tasks to date and the current cumulative assessment mark and rank of all students.
+These records must show the results on all tasks to date and the current cumulative assessment mark and rank of all students. - 10.
+Assessment task notifications will indicate the degree to which AI can be used in the assessment task as per the table below.